bbarcesaj125/imgdb/README.md

 ## Introduction

 `Imgdb` is a play on the **IMDb** acronym.
-Since, the application can also download movie posters, I added the **g** to **IMDb** to get a name that is both closer to **IMDb** while also representing one of the main application's functionalities at the same time.
+Since the application can also download movie posters, I added the **g** to **IMDb** to get a name that is both closer to **IMDb** while also representing one of the main application's functionalities at the same time.
-The idea behind `Imgdb` is to create a simple command line application that fetches information about a specific title (e.g., movie or series) from IMDb as well as RottenTomatoes.
+The idea behind `Imgdb` is to create a simple command line application that fetches information about a specific title (e.g., a movie or series) from IMDb as well as RottenTomatoes.

 The application makes use of the freely available **[IMDb datasets](https://www.imdb.com/interfaces/)**